Want to navigate to a particular letter quickly? Use the following links:

 See occupancy analytics.

-Deep Location® is the name of Pointr’s indoor positioning platform, the technology which makes Pointr one of the most accurate and trusted indoor positioning companies in the world.
+Deep Location® is the name of Pointr’s indoor positioning technology, which makes Pointr one of the most accurate and trusted indoor positioning companies in the world.
 Deep Location® is the result of years of iterative development, as we’ve risen to meet the ever-evolving needs of our large range of customers.
 Deep Location® takes the standard methods of calculating indoor positioning - such as angle of arrival and time of arrival - and builds upon them, with multiple patented algorithms working to ensure fantastic indoor positioning accuracy.

 Originally coined in an industrial context, the phrase digital twin is now used frequently when discussing IPIN systems.
 Digital twin generally refers to a digital equivalent of a physical object or area, which can then be used for testing or visualization purposes.
 In an IPIN context, a digital twin generally means the digital version of the building which is planning to install an indoor positioning system.
 Once a digital twin is created, the hardware topology can be planned out and any potential hurdles, such as awkwardly shaped rooms, can be addressed.
 Digital twin can also be used once the system is in place, to mean the analytical view provided by heatmaps.